TGiles/nao_footstep_script/README.md

 1. Start up NAO by holding chest button
 2. Once lights turn on, release chest button
 3. NAO is ready when he says "OUNAK OUGH" (phonetically)
 4. Press chest button to determine IP.
-Should be 192.168.10.x
 5. cd to nao_footstep_script location
 6. Run the following command (--ip is determined by step 4) :
 <pre>